 Perumal Murugan spoke about his latest book ‘Amma’ which tells us about the life of his mother through his memories of her.
-The interviewer not only got the writer talk flowing but also translated what Perumal Murugan spoke into English.
+The interviewer not only got the talk flowing but also translated what Perumal Murugan spoke into English.
 Murugan spoke of his lasting regret that he had never asked his mother to dress in colours.
 She always dressed in white as she was a widow.
 She wished to wear colours and maybe if he had insisted she would have.
 But he did not.
 And to this day that is something he feels sad about.

 At one point the interviewer asked him if it was true that as a child he often butted his mother like a goat.
 The childlike smile that suffused his face at the memory was answer enough.
 What is it between you and the goat, Mr Murugan, asked the lady half in jest.
 Perumal Murugan’s answer was revealing.
 He said he tried sometimes to keep the goat out of his writing but then he often found that despite his best efforts it would somehow nuzzle its way in.
-Such was the bond between those who worked the land and the animals that were part of their life.
+Such was the bond, he said, between those who worked the land and the animals that were part of their life.